-Early modern political thought and practice: republicanism, constitutionalism, monarchism.
-East Central European history; frontier zones and interactions between Europe and the Ottoman world.
+Early modern political thought and practice: elective monarchy, constitutionalism, republicanism.
+East Central European history; frontier zones and interactions between Europe and the Ottoman world; slavery.

 Fields of interest

-• Early modern political thought and practice: republicanism, constitutionalism, monarchism.
+- Early modern political thought and practice: elective monarchy, constitutionalism, republicanism.

-- East Central European history; frontier zones and interactions between Europe and the Ottoman world.
+- East Central European history; frontier zones and interactions between Europe and the Ottoman world; slavery.

 My research interests are divided between two major themes: the politics of freedom in East Central Europe, and forms of unfreedom in Europe’s frontier zones.